DataDog/hiring-engineers/answers.md

 Reset the agent and view the custom metric in your host map or the metric summary page
 ![screenshot](https://raw.githubusercontent.com/FantasyStarr/hiring-engineers/master/customMetric.PNG)
 ![screenshot](https://raw.githubusercontent.com/FantasyStarr/hiring-engineers/master/customMetricCollect.PNG)

+<h3>Bonus Question Can you change the collection interval without modifying the Python check file you created?</h3>

+You can change ` collector_profile_interval: 20` in the agent file to the amount of seconds you want.

 <h2>5.
 Create Timeboard with Datadog API</h2>